hartwigmedical/scripts/texts/dataRequestQuickStart.md

 Final Notes
 -----
-- MySql database sheme: please ask us if you want to load the data into a database
+- You can also setup our own MySQL database scheme and load your data request content: please contact us for instructions.